ISU Exercise Clinic

 Purpose: The primary objective of The Exercise Clinic at ISU is to enable participants in having a program of lifelong physical activity that will reduce their risk for chronic diseases, such as cardiovascular disease, diabetes, and obesity.
 We achieve this objective by:

 Facilities: Our facility is located in Room 194 of the Forker Building.
-This 8700 ft2 air-conditioned facility is equipped with an extensive array of cardiovascular and resistive exercise equipment.
-We have 22 cardiovascular stations, including treadmills, stairsteppers, elliptical machines, rowers, recumbent and upright cycle ergometers, NuSteps, a Versaclimber, and a NordicTrack ski machine.
-We have 13 Keiser resistive exercise stations, dumbbells ranging from 2 to 100 pounds, a flat and an incline bench, and other related exercise equipment such as resistive bands and medicine balls.
-This equipment was chosen for its ease of use, suitability for a diverse group of people, “user friendliness,” and safety.
+This 8700 ft², air-conditioned facility is equipped with an extensive array of cardiovascular and resistive exercise equipment.
+We have over 25 cardiovascular stations, including treadmills, elliptical machines, rowers, recumbent cycles and upright cycle ergometers.
+We have 13 Keiser resistive exercise stations, dumbbells ranging from 2 to 100 pounds, flat and incline benches, a TRX station, and other related exercise equipment such as resistive bands and medicine balls.
+This equipment was chosen for its ease of use, suitability for a diverse group of people, user friendliness and safety.

 Supervision: Each class is supervised by an exercise leader.
 This leader is a graduate student in the Kinesiology Department.
-She or he is assisted by several senior undergraduate students with a similar major who are completing a required internship.
+She or he is assisted by several senior undergraduate students with a similar major who are completing an internship required for their degree.